h-hsoon/ADL1_NewsPaper/Functional_Specification.md

 We have agreed to develop a website for newspapers  .
 The website will have a simple login as well as search engine.
 Currently we are working on documentation which is an integral part of our website.
 This will give us ideas so that we will have a better understanding when it comes to implementation of our project.

 # Script

+User will be able to see the available pages which has the newspaper without registration and that can be done by the search engine
 # List Of Requirements
 # UI Plan
 # How the system should be and what it should not be?